LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 1. ingestion performance (each update performs work in the database)
 2. database size (each version of each resource is stored in the database)

-The HL7 FHIR specification defines experimental support for both [conditional create](https://hl7.org/fhir/R4B/http.html#ccreate) and [conditional update](https://hl7.org/fhir/R4B/http.html#cond-update) and the IBM FHIR server implements each of these.
+The HL7 FHIR specification defines experimental support for both [conditional create](https://hl7.org/fhir/R4B/http.html#ccreate) and [conditional update](https://hl7.org/fhir/R4B/http.html#cond-update) and the LinuxForHealth FHIR Server implements each of these.
 However, this approach suffers multiple issues:
 1. each update must perform a search which can be more costly than simply performing read before the update
 2. conditional requests require intricate locking techniques to avoid race conditions and the currently-implemented approach has [significant limitations](https://github.com/LinuxForHealth/FHIR/issues/2051)